jfalkinburg/ECE383_slides/L5/slides.md

   y <= c and d;
 end process;
 ```

-What would happen if the three statements were concurrent statements?
+What would happen if the three statements were concurrent?